14 Top-Rated Tourist Attractions in Liverpool

 Location: Pier Head, Liverpool

-10 Croxteth Hall
+12. Croxteth Hall

 This charming Edwardian mansion on the outskirts of Liverpool is well worth taking the time to explore.
-Highlights of a visit to Croxteth Hall include the chance to see countless rooms filled with furniture and character figures representing both the wealthy owners and their staff, as well as the majestic central staircase, popular as a setting for wedding photos.
+Highlights of a visit to Croxteth Hall include the chance to see countless rooms filled with furniture and character figures representing both the wealthy owners and their staff.
+Be sure to strike a pose on the majestic central staircase, popular as a setting for wedding photos.

 Address: Muirhead Ave E, Liverpool

-11 National Waterways Museum
+13. National Waterways Museum

 Designed by Thomas Telford under the direction of William Jessop, the docks at Ellesmere Port were still in use as late as the 1950s.
-Visitors can explore their unique workings as well as the docks and warehouses, a working forge, stables, and workers' cottages.
+Visitors can explore their unique workings, as well as the docks and warehouses, a working forge, stables, and workers' cottages.

 Address: South Pier Road, Ellesmere Port

-12 Birkenhead Park
+14. Birkenhead Park

 Birkenhead lies on the west side of the Mersey and is linked to Liverpool by tunnels and the excellent Mersey Ferry service.
 Near the tunnel are the ruins of a 12th-century Benedictine abbey with a chapterhouse, crypt, and refectory.

 Address: Park Drive, Birkenhead